Missing Indigenous transgender woman last seen in 2019 - NewsBreak

 Fencer remembers he and Aubrey being bullied, kids shouting derogatory slurs and hurling rocks at them after school.

-Daneron’s transition is not something often seen in rural Oklahoma or within the Cherokee Nation of which she was a citizen.Jeep yields new details in case of missing geologist
+Daneron’s transition is not something often seen in rural Oklahoma or within the Cherokee Nation of which she was a citizen.College student wakes to find burglar standing over her bed; food delivery driver arrested

 Her aunt and uncle feel that could be the reason not only behind her disappearance but also the reason why they say police told the family they couldn’t do much to investigate.